Dave-team/Knowledge-base/Career.md

 - Continiously work on documentation.
 You and others will need it.
 Make sure you remember why you did things so record your decisioning somewhere (e.g. clear comments in SQL logic)
 - Really understand the data
 - Implement best practices and educate the business on best practices where needed
+- Focus on key skills and strenghts rather than trying to solve for weaknesses
+- Your role should be aligned with your personality.
+“This is how it should be done.
+You want me for this role and this is who I am”.

 ## Be curious
 - Google around Snowflake, DBT, Fivetran, Looker etc